RailsEventStore/ecommerce/README.md

 As for the local dev setup:

 - we use Makefile, so `make install` should simplify a lot
+- to start the web application and all the workers type `make dev`
 - there's docker-compose in the rails_application, if you're into Docker

 **Bundler note**